IKVM: Components

-IKVM can run compiled Java code (bytecode) directly on Microsoft .NET or Mono.
-The bytecode is converted on the fly to CIL and executed.
+IKVM can run compiled Java code (bytecode) directly on .NET or Mono.
+The bytecode is converted on the fly to Common Intermediate Language (CIL) and executed.

-By contrast J# is a Java syntax on the .NET framework, whereas IKVM is effectively a Java framework running on top of the .NET framework.
+By contrast, J# is a Java syntax on a .NET framework, whereas IKVM is effectively a Java framework running on a .NET framework.

 Jeroen Frijters was the main contributor to IKVM.
 He is Technical Director of Sumatra Software, based in the Netherlands.

 Name

-The "IKVM" portion of the name is a play on "JVM" in which the author "just took the two letters adjacent to the J".
+The IKVM part of the name is a play on JVM in which the author "just took the two letters adjacent to the J".